+Property ID: 6

+Property Type: Byte

+Length: 1 byte

+Get Property: Yes

+Set Property: Yes

-Property ID: Property Type: Length: Get Property: Set Property: Default Value: Description: 0x06 Byte 1 byte Yes Yes 0x40 '@' This character is sent as the track 2 start sentinel for cards that have track 2 encoded in 7 bits per character format.
+Default Value: 0x40 '@'

+Description: This character is sent as the track 2 start sentinel for cards that have track 2 encoded in 7 bits per character format.
 If the value is 0 no character is sent.
-If the value is in the range 1 - 127 then the equivalent ASCII character will be the value is in the range $1 - 127$ then the equivalent ASCII character will be sent.
+If the value is in the range 1 - 127 then the equivalent ASCII character will be sent.